TVA in Mississippi

 Power Generation and Transmission

 - TVA has five combustion turbine sites in Mississippi.
-The Ackerman, Caledonia, Magnolia, and Southaven facilities have combined cycle combustion turbines.
+The Ackerman, Caledonia, Magnolia and Southaven facilities have combined cycle combustion turbines.
 At the fourth site, Kemper, a simple cycle combustion turbine produces power.
 Ackerman was purchased in April of 2015 and has a generating capacity of 700 megawatts.
-Magnolia is a three-unit plant with a capacity of 968 megawatts, which makes it TVA’s largest combined cycle plant.
-Caledonia and Southaven each have three units that together can generate more than 800 megawatts of power per site.
+Magnolia is a three-unit plant with a capacity of 968 megawatts, which make it TVA’s largest combined cycle plant.
+Caledonia and Southaven each have three units that can generate more than 800 megawatts of peaking power per site.
 Kemper has four units with a total generating capacity of 340 megawatts.

 - TVA operates two solar facilities in Mississippi, a 23-kilowatt site on the Oxford campus of the University of Mississippi and a 17-kilowatt site at Mississippi State University in Starkville.

-- TVA owns or maintains 81 substations and switchyards and nearly 2,068 miles of transmission line in Mississippi.
+- TVA owns or maintains 81 substations and switchyards and 2,084 miles of transmission line in Mississippi.

 Land and Water Stewardship